DEFRA/waste-tracking-service/docs/api-codes-for-testing-and-production.md

 [![API Code listed in API Specifaction](api-apiCode.png)](api-apiCode.png)
 #### Using the API Code
 - When software developers begin testing their software against the API, they need to provide a ["Dummy" Test Code](#dummy-test-codes).
-- Following acceptance of the integration test submission, the Defra API Team will issue receivers with a <b>Production API Code</b>.
-This is passed to their software developers so that they they can set up a working connection to the Receipt of Waste Production service.
+- Once developers have been granted access to the Receipt of Waste API production environment, the Defra Team will issue receivers with a <b>Production API Code</b>.
+This is passed to  software developers so that they can set up a working connection to the Receipt of Waste Production service.

 #### API Code as used in a PUT or POST request